Izabela Lăcătuș: Post-1994 and aerobic gymnastics career

-In 1994, she started to train for aerobic gymnastics at CSS Triumf Club with coach Maria Fumea and to coach the lower level gymnasts at the same club.
-She enrolled at the Sports University in Bucharest, with the hope of becoming a coach after graduation.
-Izabela also performed in the Aeros entertainment show.
-Among her colleagues at Aeros were Daniela Mărănducă, Lacramioara Filip, Cristian Leric and Remus Nicolai.
-Her debut as an aerobic gymnast in an international event was at the 1st World Aerobic Gymnastics Championships in Paris, 1995.
-During her aerobic gymnastics career she competed in the individual event, mixed pairs and groups.
+In 1994, Lăcătuș started to train for aerobic gymnastics at CSS Triumf with coach Maria Fumea, and to coach the lower-level gymnasts at the same club.
+She enrolled at the Sports University in Bucharest with the hope of becoming a coach after graduation.

+Lăcătuș also performed in the Aeros entertainment show.
+Among her colleagues at Aeros were Daniela Mărănducă, Lăcrămioara Filip, Cristian Leric and Remus Nicolai.

+Her debut as an aerobic gymnast in an international event was at the 1st World Aerobic Gymnastics Championships in Paris in 1995.
+During her aerobic gymnastics career, she competed in the individual event, mixed pairs and groups.
 Her partners in the mixed pair event were Claudiu Varlam (until 1999) and Remus Nicolai (after 1999).
-On the individual event she won four world championship medals (gold 2000, silver 1999, 2002 and bronze 1998) and four European championship medals (gold 2001, 2005 and silver 1999, 2003).
-She also placed 5th on the individual event at the 2004 world championships.
-On the mixed pairs event she won one silver and three bronze medals at world championships (2000, 1998, 2002, 2004) and three continental medals (gold 2003, silver 2001 and bronze 1999).
-She also placed seventh on mixed pairs at the 1997 world championships.
-On the group event she won the continental title in 2005 and placed fourth at the 2006 world championships.
+Individually, she won four world championship medals (gold in 2000, silver in 1999 and 2002, and bronze in 1998) and four European championship medals (gold in 2001 and 2005, and silver in 1999 and 2003).
+She also placed 5th in the individual event at the 2004 world championships.

+In the mixed pairs event, she won one silver and three bronze medals at the world championships (2000, 1998, 2002, 2004) and three continental medals (gold in 2003, silver in 2001 and bronze in 1999).
+She also placed seventh in mixed pairs at the 1997 world championships.

+In the group event, she won the continental title in 2005 and placed fourth at the 2006 world championships.

 Post-retirement

-Lăcătuş retired after the 2006 world championships.
+Lăcătuș retired after the 2006 world championships.
 She is currently coaching aerobic gymnastics at the CSS Triumf club in Bucharest.